ezhai/nautilus-avinfo/docs/docs/guide/installation.md

 The source RPM and RPM spec are also provided on the [Releases](https://github.com/ezhai/nautilus-avinfo/releases) page if you wish to build the package yourself or your OS is not supported.

-## PKGBUILD (Arch)
+## PKGBUILD Installation

-The extension can be downloaded using the provided PKGBUILD file provided on the [Releases](https://github.com/ezhai/nautilus-avinfo/releases).
+The extension can be downloaded using the provided PKGBUILD file provided on the [Releases](https://github.com/ezhai/nautilus-avinfo/releases) page.

 ```
 cd <directory containing PKGBUILD>
 makepkg -si
 ```

-## Manual
+## Manual Installation

 Install the `meson` build system and the appropriate development headers.Then build and install the project.
+See [here](../reference/getting-started.md) for more details.

 ```
 meson setup build